 Grandparents Day falls on the first Sunday after Labor Day, and there is no shortage of ways to celebrate this special day.
-Whether your grandparents are still living or have passed away, take some time out of your busy life to honor them.
+Whether your grandparents are still living or have passed away, take some time out of your busy life to honor your grandparents with a card, visit, special phone call or even a candle.

 Celebrating with Your Grandparents